21 Most Beneficial Polyphenols & What Foods Have Them

 1. Resveratrol

-• Foods: red grapes, blueberries, peanuts.
+• Foods: red currants, blueberries, peanuts.

 • Benefits: anti-aging properties, supports heart health, and reduces inflammation.